libertyernie/CrosspostSharp/README.md

 Settings are stored in the file WeasylSync.json.

+* Defaults
+  * HeaderHTML: default header template.
+  * FooterHTML: default footer template.
+  * Tags: default tags for the second tags box, in case you want to use the same tags on every post.
+  * IncludeWeasylTag: determines whether the #weasylXXXXXX tag is included by default.

 * Weasyl
   * API key: discussed above.
 Your Weasyl username will be detected automatically.

 * Tumblr
   * Blog: name of the blog to post to.
-  * Header: default header template (HTML).
-  * Footer: default footer template (HTML).
-  * Tags: default tags for the second tags box, in case you want to use the same tags on every post.
   * TokenKey: The key of your OAuth token for Tumblr authentication.
   * TokenSecret: The secret part of the Tumblr OAuth token.
 The key and secret together are how WeasylSync accesses your Tumblr account.
-  * IncludeWeasylTag: determines whether the #weasylXXXXXX tag is included by default.
+  * AutoSidePadding: If this is enabled and you post an image to Tumblr that is taller than it is wide, WeasylSync will add transparent padding to the left and right sides of the image so it doesn't appear too large on the Tumblr dashboard.
-  * LookForWeasylTag: determines whether WeasylSync will search your Tumblr for posts with a matching #weasylXXXXXX tag when you load a Weasyl submission.
+  * FindPreviousPost: determines whether WeasylSync will search your Tumblr for posts with a matching #weasylXXXXXX tag when you load a Weasyl submission.
 If you disable this feature, WeasylSync will not offer to update existing posts.

 Notes
 -----